pablog86/aci-contractchecker/README.md

 Get the tenant/contract information and correlate the information running on the desired leaf using the APIC APIs.

-Example for tenant Tenant1 and contract C1 in the pod-1/node-101:
+:computer: Example for tenant Tenant1 and contract C1 in the pod-1/node-101:
 ```text
 python contractchecker.py -t Tenant1 -c C1 1 101
 ```